kedro-org/kedro/docs/source/deployment/databricks/databricks_ide_development_workflow.md

 ## Create the Databricks Asset Bundles using `kedro-databricks`

 `kedro-databricks` is a wrapper around the `databricks` CLI.
 It's the simplest way to get started without getting stuck with configuration.
-To learn more about Databricks Asset Bundles and customisation, read [What are Databricks Asset Bundles](https://docs.databricks.com/en/dev-tools/bundles/index.html).

 1. Install `kedro-databricks`:

 ```bash